Hearing Australia

 Hearing Australia is a statutory authority constituted under the Australian Hearing Services Act 1991.
 Hearing Australia is the largest provider of government-funded hearing services in Australia.
 One of their areas of interest is hearing testing and rehabilitation of children under the age of 26.

 Its research division, the National Acoustic Laboratories, broadly focuses its research into the areas of hearing assessment, hearing loss prevention, hearing rehabilitation devices, and hearing rehabilitation procedures.

 History

 Hearing Australia is the current incarnation of the Acoustic Research Laboratory that was set up in 1942.
 Its initial purpose was the investigation of noise on behalf of the Australian Military during World War II.
 After the war it helped those children whose hearing was affected by earlier rubella outbreaks.

-The Commonwealth Department of Health (now the Department of Health and Ageing) took over the Laboratory and was renamed the Commonwealth Acoustic Laboratories, with the aim of providing hearing services for children and veterans.
+The Commonwealth Department of Health (now the Department of Health, Disability and Ageing) took over the Laboratory and was renamed the Commonwealth Acoustic Laboratories, with the aim of providing hearing services for children and veterans.
 It was in 1973 renamed the National Acoustic Laboratories.

 The Australian Hearing Services Act 1991 established it as Australian Hearing Services, a Commonwealth Government statutory authority.
 The name National Acoustic Laboratories was retained for its research division.
 When the Department of Human Services was formed in 2004, the agency now known as Australian Hearing was moved into its portfolio.